martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

                               continuation);
         } else ...
 ```
 The final task for this evaluator is to handle function application.
-To avoid recursion,
+To make control
+explicit,
-the evaluator needs to keep track of the components of the application explicitly so that
+the evaluator needs to keep track of the components of the application so that
 they are evaluated in the given order.
 It then remembers to carry out the application
 using a *call instruction*.
 ``` js